 The EB-0 was first produced in early 1959, being shown at the Summer music trade fairs of that year priced at $180.
 It was announced to dealers in advance in the May/June issue of Gibson Gazette; Thrilling new EB-0 electric bass.
 The EB-0 basses produced from this time, and up until 1961, all had the doublecutaway Les Paul Junior body style.
-From 1961 the better known SG body style was used, and proved considerably more popular.
+From summer 1961 the better known SG body style was used, and proved considerably more popular.

 The difference between the EBO and the EB3 was the extra pickup (and associated electronics) in the bridge position on the EB3.
-Both used the same materials, mahogany bodies and necks (maple necked from 72) with rosewood (and occasionally ebony) fingerboards.
+Both used the same materials, mahogany bodies and necks (maple necked from 1972) with rosewood (and occasionally ebony) fingerboards.
 During much of the production run, the EB0 had a 3-ply pickguard (b-w-b) whilst the EB3s had 5-ply (b-w-b-w-b).

 Production of all Gibson EB-0 bass guitars was at the main Gibson plant in Kalamazoo, Michigan.

 Short scale, mahogany throughout and the unique Gibson EB humbucker made for a quick playing bass with a heavy heavy sound.
 Obviously popular with the burgeoning rock movement of the late sixties, but also a true design classic that still looks as fresh as it did in '61.

 Sixties EBOs (sixties Gibsons in general) were prone to breaks in the headstock, around the body-neck join and also around the input jack.
 The back slanting headstock is unfortunate; if a guitar falls backwards, it's headstock generally hits the ground first.
 Mahogany can be brittle too, and such a fall can easily crack or even break the guitar.
 The short scale was also seen as a weakness by some, and so a long scale version was also available from 1970.